Written by CorpsAfrica/Malawi Volunteer Ms. Zione Maweru

-The time I got a chance to talk to her, she told me she is not educated and she successfully runs a hair dressing salon.
+The time I got a chance to talk to her, she told me she was not educated and she successfully ran a hairdressing salon.
 I am always humbled with how she carries herself and the positions she holds.
 I was quite surprised!
 She also said, she never got a chance to go to school but she knows how to read and write.
 Do you know how she got those wonderful literacy credentials?
 Well, she was actually home schooled by one of the teachers who works at a nearby primary school.
 Back to the hair dressing issue, she learnt it just through observing others when doing it.

 My host father is currently renovating his house.
 He called one of the village carpenters to help with the windows.
 The carpenter did a great job and people were asking my host father who did the work.
 That’s when my host father told me that the guy learnt carpentry by observing his elder brother who is a talented and experienced carpenter.

 So far I have noticed that a lot of people in my community who are builders, carpenters, hairdressers and others.
 They did not learn their skills from any recognized institution.
 Instead, they taught themselves through observing or just trying.
 Most of us feel that we don’t have talents; but have we ever tried to learn something new?
 Know your own song.
 If you think you are failing try harder.
 One way or the other, eventually you will make it.
 Remember that no one is a failure!